 The teen years can be daunting for both teens and us parents.
 We're both trying to navigate these new hormonal developments with the different behavioural changes that come with them.
 To think that we've all been there and yet we grapple with our teens just proves that we are all different and our experiences are different.
 The teens now experience added societal pressures, unlike the generations before them.

-My son is three quarters through his teen years, and I've learned a thing or two during this time.
-I know that not everyone's journey is the same and sometimes, to find the right balance whilst trying to maintain sanity takes a lot of trial and error.
+My son is three-quarters through his teen years, and I've learned a thing or two during this time.
+I know that not everyone's journey is the same and sometimes, finding the right balance whilst trying to maintain sanity takes a lot of trial and error.

 As they become teenagers, their actions seem as if they're pushing us away.
 We feel as if we're constantly walking on eggshells, and no matter what we say or how kind we act, it's almost always met with resistance, which often leads to frustration.

 The truth is we shouldn't give up no matter how difficult it gets.
 What we do have to change is our own mindset.
 They are not the little boys that we once knew, though we do see that little boy in them every day.

 Here are 7 tips that you might find helpful in navigating the teen years with your sons.

 When our teens were young, we always went the extra mile to be there for them every step of the way, but as these children grow into teenagers, sometimes our attendance in their lives wavers due to many things.